shacharm2/CarND-Traffic-Sign-Classifier-Project/README.md

 ![1_train_ordered_hist][1_train_ordered_hist]

-in parallel with the validation & test distributions, where similar balance exists for the various classes.
+The validation & test distributions have been plotted as well.
+And a similar (but not identical) balance exists for the various classes.
 ![1_test_ordered_hist][1_test_ordered_hist]

 However, this unbalanced , in turn, might cause a bias in the results, where most train is done, for example on the 50mph limit traffic sign and tested mostly on it and thus, not masking out lack of data on less frequent signs, while presenting accuracy that maight not scale well to the real world.